 Using clinical language, meanwhile, is akin to describing fire as an expression of the properties of oxygen molecules.
 It’s not wrong, but it doesn’t get you very far.
 My sister, a psychiatrist, calls what happened to me a “mixed episode.”
 That sounds more or less correct.

 For several days before and after I arrived on the ward, I believed that I could see evil.
 I had the notion that everyone on the ward was a ghost or analog (even in the moment, I wasn’t really sure about the contours of this particular delusion) of someone I knew outside of there.
 I came to believe that I had died and was in Purgatory, so that even routine things, like which staff member gave me my meds, became events of metaphysical importance, even if I guarded my secret initiation into this mystery by keeping it to myself.
 I recalled myriad events when I plausibly could have died and concluded I did die without realizing it at the time.
-A few examples:
+A couple examples:

-I was deployed by the Marine Corps as an Arabic translator to a part of the Iraqi border with Syria during the late 2000s.
-If my efforts accomplished anything at all, I probably had a hand in making the place more dangerous.
-A few years later I was detained by the Kenyan military on a bogus suspicion of terrorism.
+Years ago I was detained by the Kenyan military on a bogus suspicion of terrorism.
 I was released after less than a day in jail but probably could have been shot during my arrest, had I been unlucky.
 Last December, I fell through the ice into a pond in the woods near my parents’ house in Downeast Maine.
 I was traveling on a bike, so I had to pedal the eight or so miles home in freezing clothes, warming one hand against my skin at a time while steering with the other.